mrbusche/backseatfan.com/_posts/2010-06-25-daily-spin-blazers-gm-fired-clinton-drinks-with-usa-soccer-team-favre-love-to-beat-saints.md

   </p>

   <p>
-    Favre said he would<a href="http://www.sunherald.com/2010/06/24/2286860/favre-still-mulling-a-return-for.html"> love to beat the the Saints</a>&#8230; He is in luck since they play the Saints in the first game of the season.
+    Favre said he would<a href="http://www.sunherald.com/2010/06/24/2286860/favre-still-mulling-a-return-for.html"> love to beat the the Saints</a>?
+He is in luck since they play the Saints in the first game of the season.
 We all know he is coming back, he just loves the attention.  [via <a href="http://www.sunherald.com/2010/06/24/2286860/favre-still-mulling-a-return-for.html">Sun Herald</a>]
   </p>

   <p>
-    Isner wins the longest tennis match ever, then <a href="http://www.sportingnews.com/tennis/article/2010-06-25/marathon-man-isner-loses-2nd-round-wimbledon">loses in 2nd round</a>&#8230;  All of that work for nothing, what a waste of time and energy! [via <a href="http://www.sportingnews.com/tennis/article/2010-06-25/marathon-man-isner-loses-2nd-round-wimbledon">Sporting News</a>]
+    Isner wins the longest tennis match ever, then <a href="http://www.sportingnews.com/tennis/article/2010-06-25/marathon-man-isner-loses-2nd-round-wimbledon">loses in 2nd round</a>?
+All of that work for nothing, what a waste of time and energy! [via <a href="http://www.sportingnews.com/tennis/article/2010-06-25/marathon-man-isner-loses-2nd-round-wimbledon">Sporting News</a>]
   </p>

   <p>
-    <a href="http://www.nytimes.com/2010/06/25/sports/soccer/25italydemise.html?src=mv">France and Italy miss the cut</a> for the 2nd round of the World Cup&#8230; Soccer is like the main sport in those countries isn't it?
+    <a href="http://www.nytimes.com/2010/06/25/sports/soccer/25italydemise.html?src=mv">France and Italy miss the cut</a> for the 2nd round of the World Cup?
+Soccer is like the main sport in those countries isn't it?
 That sucks.  [via <a href="http://www.nytimes.com/2010/06/25/sports/soccer/25italydemise.html?src=mv">NY Times</a>]
   </p>

   <p>
-    Micheal Jackson died one year ago today&#8230; Expect to see MJ highlights all weekend long.
+    Micheal Jackson died one year ago today?
+Expect to see MJ highlights all weekend long.
   </p>

   <p>